Elstargo00/caterpillars-movement/README.md

 # Caterpillars Movement

-Have you ever noticed the movement pattern of a caterpillar?
-Usually it moves its mass from back to forth
+Have you ever noticed the movement pattern of caterpillars?
+Usually, they moves their mass from back to forth.

-One day, I've noticed the way it moves is similar to what we wrote in coding algorithms.
+One day, I noticed that the way they move is similar to what we wrote in coding algorithms.

-Let's experiment its with turtle graphic lib in python
+Let's experiment with the turtle graphic lib in Python.

 ```python